danilojoncic/MNIST-PyTorch-Or-TensorFlow/README.md

 ## Performance Considerations

-Both implementations should achieve similar performance since they use identical architectures.
-However:
+Both implementations achieved similar results  on the test set without any hyperparameter tuning or special data set tricks/manipulations

-- **PyTorch**: More fine-grained control over memory usage and computation
+- **PyTorch**: 91.99%
-- **TensorFlow**: Better optimization for production deployment and serving
+- **TensorFlow**: 91.63%
-- **GPU Utilization**: Both frameworks efficiently utilize CUDA when available

 ## Conclusion

-Both PyTorch and TensorFlow are excellent choices for deep learning projects.
-PyTorch offers more flexibility and control, making it ideal for research and custom implementations.
-TensorFlow provides higher-level abstractions and better production tools, making it suitable for deployment-focused projects.
+Both PyTorch and TensorFlow are great.
+PyTorch offers more flexibility and control.
+TensorFlow provides higher-level abstractions.
+Based on previous experience using TensorFlow i would stick with using it instead of trying out PyTorch.

-The choice between them often depends on:
-- Team expertise and preferences
-- Project requirements (research vs. production)
-- Ecosystem and community support
-- Integration with existing tools and workflows

-For learning purposes, both frameworks provide valuable insights into deep learning concepts, with PyTorch offering more visibility into the underlying mechanics and TensorFlow providing a more streamlined development experience.